NodeSecure/report/README.md

 ## Features

-- Automatically clone GIT projects for you.
-- Have an overview of several projects (git or npm).
+- Automatically clones and scans Git repositories using **scanner.cwd**.
+- Provides a visual overview of **security threats** and quality issues for multiple Git or NPM packages.
-- Ability to visualize changes over weeks.
+- Facilitates visualization of changes over time.
+- Generates reports in both **HTML** and **PDF** formats.

 ## Requirements